Policies

 Timely Action: The sooner you remove a tick the better.
 Ideally, you want to remove a tick before it bites.
 Below is our recommended tick-check routine.

 During Programs: We conduct intermittent tick checks during program hours within our group, pairing up participants to check each other's clothing, shoes, and hairline.
-At the end of each day, staff will remind participants to do a full-body tick-check.
+At the end of each day, staff will remind participants to do a full-body tick-check at home, making this happen is the responsibility of the guardian/parent.

-Removal: If your child has a tick that is attached during program hours, staff will remove the tick and sterilize bite area.
+Removal: If your youth has a tick that is attached during program hours, staff will remove the tick and sterilize the bite area.
 When a tick is removed from a participant, our staff notifies the parents by the end of the program day.
-Note that if a tick is found attached towards the end of the program day, staff will ask the parents to remove it.
+Note that if a tick is found attached towards the end of the program day, staff will notify and ask the parents to remove it.

 -